How Jose Gonzalez-Maya worked together with companies to create Jaguar Friendly Coffee

 The involvement of companies

-Companies are a critical and fundamental component of our global society both in terms of the goods and services that they provide, but also as social organizations that bring people under a common umbrella and interest.
+Companies are a critical and fundamental component of our global society both in terms of the goods and services that they provide, but also as social organisations that bring people under a common umbrella and interest.
 Increasingly, companies around the world think and invest more and more on their social and environmental responsibility and even more in the sustainability of their activities.
 Such increasing interest responds to both the demand from costumers for more responsible products and services, but also to the increasing awareness of company owners and stockholders.
 This trend is sadly not occurring as fast as needed, but it is definitely the right path towards reverting nature deterioration processes.

 Companies have numerous ways in which they can positively impact our world.
 From responsible decisions regarding their specific economic activity to the involvement of the company, its employees and customers on nature conservation awareness processes or through environmental responsibility.
 In any case, the impact of companies, through their chains of supply, production and commercialization, have enormous potential for bringing change to their immediate surroundings.
 Companies also have an impact far beyond their physical and institutional boundaries, through suppliers, customers and employees.